FAQ / Resources

 + Do you have a pool?
 What are the rules?

 Our pool is open to registered DuBose guests throughout summer, from mid-May to mid-September, depending on regional weather patterns.
-Maximum depth is 6 feet.
-The pool may be reserved out for events during the day.
-If desired, groups who are lodging on site may reserve a time block to use the pool.
+Maximum depth is 6 feet; maximum capacity is 80 persons at a time.
+If desired, groups who are lodging on site may reserve a time block during the day to use the pool or request a night swim block.
+Pool is open 8:30am to 6:30pm every day for general use unless reserved for a group block.

 Please keep in mind the following Pool Rules & Expectations

 - No food or drink in the pool area.
 No glass or other sharp objects.

 - The pool remains locked unless in use.
-Please remember to return the key and lock the pool gate when you are finished.
+Please remember to lock the pool gate and return the key when you are finished.

 - For groups that want a reserved time block, it is highly recommended to request this when making your reservation.
 Lifeguards are required for groups that are not lodging at DuBose and responsible adult supervision of children is required for all grounds regardless of lodging status.